Ripper2005/Uno-Backend-Project/README.md

 2. First card is placed on discard pile (reshuffled if wild)
 3. Players take turns matching color, number, or symbol
 4. Wild cards can be played anytime
+5. **New**: When drawing a card, if it's playable, player can immediately play it or keep it (limbo state)
-5. First player to empty their hand wins
+6. First player to empty their hand wins

 ### Card Effects
 - **Skip**: Next player loses their turn